 The instrument rating requirements, as specified in 14 CFR 61.65, are summarized below.
-By the time you complete our accelerated program, you will have met all these requirements and be prepared to test for your Instrument Rating.
+By completing our accelerated program, you will have met all these requirements and be prepared to test for your Instrument Rating.

 A person who applies for an instrument rating must:

-- Hold at least a current private pilot certificate or be concurrently applying for a private pilot certificate with an airplane, helicopter, or powered-lift rating appropriate to the instrument rating sought.
+- Hold a current private pilot certificate or concurrently apply for a private pilot certificate with an airplane, helicopter, or powered lift rating appropriate to the instrument rating sought.

 - Be able to read, speak, write, and understand the English language.

 - Hold a current flight medical, at least third-class

 To meet the instrument rating requirements, you must have logged the following:

 - At least 50 hours of cross-country flight time as pilot in command.
 At least 10 hours must be in airplanes for an instrument-airplane rating.